 The Universal Life Church (ULC) is a non-denominational religious organization with millions of members all over the world.
 Over the decades, the ULC has garnered global recognition for its promotion of universal togetherness and religious expression around the world.
 By becoming an ordained minister of the Universal Life Church, you'll be granted all the rights and privileges afforded to clergy members of other faiths – including the ability to perform legal wedding ceremonies.
 Ordination also opens the door for you to start a personal ministry, preside over other religious and spiritual ceremonies, and much more.

-Membership is open to anyone who feels called to join; the ULC welcomes individuals of all backgrounds and belief systems into the fold.
+Membership is open to anyone who feels called to join; the ULC is multi-denominational, welcoming individuals of all backgrounds and belief systems into the fold.
 Plus, unlike traditional religious organizations, we don't require years of training or expensive courses to become a member of the clergy.
 Becoming ordained is free, and can be done entirely online.